ibm-cloud-docs/security-compliance/getting-started.md

   ```
   {: codeblock}

-8. Change the permissions of the `inititate_collector.sh` file.
+8. Transfer the `inititate_collector.sh` file onto your virtual machine and then change the permissions to allow it to run.

   ```
   chmod +x initiate_collector.sh